aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

-AwsSitewiseTargetConfiguration extends the type <a href="../core/target-configuration.md" >TargetConfiguration</a> with specific configuration data for sending data to SiteWise assets.
+AwsSitewiseTargetConfiguration extends the type  [TargetConfiguration](../core/target-configuration.md) with specific configuration data for sending data to SiteWise assets.
 The Targets configuration element can contain entries of this type, the TargetType of these entries must be set to <strong>"AWS-SITEWISE"</strong></p>

 <p></p>